Have you always wanted to see the Holy Land?

 Would you like to see the official brochure?
 Click Covenant Retirement Communities Israel Brochure

-We will gather at LAX via bus for our Lufthansa plane that leaves at 3:30 p.m.
-The flight includes snacks, drinks, and full meals along with on-board entertainment.
+We will gather at LAX or SEATAC via bus for our Lufthansa flight.
+This includes snacks, drinks, and full meals along with on-board entertainment.

 Day 2: Monday, Feb.
 25: FRANKFURT / TEL AVIV / NETANYA